chocoteddybear/chocoteddybear/README.md

 ### Hi, it's Vladimir 🤙

-### I,m a Frontend developer and happy to be
+### I'm a Frontend developer and happy to be

-- 🌱 I’m currently learning Flutter
+- 🎓 I’m currently learning Flutter
 - 🤩 I'm in love with skateboard, snowboard and all other boards, haha

 <!--